hmightypirate/AllMyCircuits/src/mightybug_a/Readme.md

 ## Flashing the project

 The project can be flashed in a Blue/Black pill boards or in one of the mightybuga boards.
 All the mightybuga boards are compatible with the latest version of the software.
-To flash the software
+To flash the software - TODO

 ## Cli Commands

+TODO

 ## Relevant files - (Needs Update)